anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 1. Bare-metal validations: confirming delivery, rack, stack, of env and that env is "ready" for software deployments (e.g. BIOS, firmware, boot order, health, disk config, port / socket validations, MAC/NIC status, etc)

+Need some details from pod 15:

+- [ ] What servers/models are present
+- [ ] What firmware is loaded
+- [ ] BIOS settings that are not factory default - is HT on, what VT extensions?
+- [ ] How many NICs are present per server?
+- [ ] How many switches and how are they cabled?
+- [ ] Does Airship configure disks and boot order or must this be done ahead of time?

 <a name="7.3"></a>
 ## 7.3 Requirements Gathering